datnguye/sqlmesh-snow-mask/README.md

 _For example_, the `customer` table needs the following masking policies:

 - First Name: mask with `*` except the first 3 characters, fixed length of 10, no masking of `null`
-- Last Name: mask with the first character of First Name, no masking of `null`
+- Last Name: mask with the first character of Full Name, no masking of `null`

 There are 2 **masking functions**, they **must be created with following requirements**: